hafiyhp/Water-Quality-Analysis/README.md

 into a format that takes the temporal nature of the observations into consideration.
 Time series objects are essential for detecting trends, seasonality, and other temporal patterns.

-By following these data preparation steps, we establish a robust foundation for our exploratory data analysis and subsequent modeling.
-The refined dataset, containing correctly formatted dates and structured time series objects, allows us to extract meaningful insights into the dynamics of the River Cabrach watwr quality data.
+By following these data preparation steps, we establish a robust foundation for our exploratory data analysis and subsequent modeling in R. The refined dataset, containing correctly formatted dates and structured time series objects, allows us to extract meaningful insights into the dynamics of the River Cabrach water quality data.

 # 2) Seasonal Analysis
 The data is divided into seasons (spring, summer, autumn, and winter) based